Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 For starting, focus on just trying everything you can.
 Just go for the samples before you pay anything.

-Step 4 : Defining Your Project Management Tool Needs
+Step 4: Defining Your Project Management Tool Needs

-Write down the list of problems you wind up with project management such as :
+Write down the list of problems you wind up with project management, such as :

-- Lack of communication
+• Lack of communication

-- Too many email inboxes to handle
+• Too many email inboxes to handle

-- Organizing team meetings is tricky
+• Organizing team meetings is tricky

-- Missing deadlines
+• Missing deadlines

-- Uneven workload on team members
+• The uneven workload on team members

-- Confusion regarding work within team members
+• Confusion regarding work among team members

 And so on,

-Your tool must have a solution to your existing problem otherwise it would be just a waste of money.
+Your tool must have a solution to your existing problem.
+Otherwise, it would be just a waste of money.

-Step 5 : Testing The Tool
+Step 5: Testing The Tool

-But here it becomes more important, as you aren’t just buying but adapting a system to your business workforce.
+But here, it becomes more important, as you aren’t just buying but adapting a system to your business workforce.

-So, testing the tool isn’t just to see whether it is worth the investment but also how well it is for your type of business, how your team responds to it and other factors.
+So, testing the tool isn’t just to see whether it is worth the investment but also how well it is for your type of business, how your team responds to it, and other factors.

 Image Source: Aurigo

-You can even have a pilot project to work on, as a test.
+You can even have a pilot project to work on as a test.

-- Do it affect the workflow of your business in a good way?
+• Does it affect the workflow of your business in a good way?

-- Is it effective in task management and time management?
+• Is it effective in task management and time management?

-- How well can your team communicate and collaborate on this platform?
+• How well can your team communicate and collaborate on this platform?

-- Does this make the work more fun and engaging?
+• Does this make the work more fun and engaging?

 Just take all the positives and negatives about the tool.
-Analyze the negative and see what can be done about it, and whether it is relevant to the big picture or not.
+Analyze the negative and see what can be done about it and whether it is relevant to the big picture or not.

 Pro Tips For Project Management